AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Liberty Mutual also offers special savings for teachers and lower premiums for teens.
 For customers who like to do the bulk of their insurance administration online, Liberty Mutual offers a user-friendly website, app, and comprehensive online tools.

-For drivers with DUIs or at-fault accidents, Liberty Mutual may not be the best choice, as its premiums are higher than average for these groups.
+For drivers with DUIs or at-fault accidents, Liberty Mutual may not be the best choice, as its premiums are typically higher than average for these groups.

 Why We’re Shopping With Liberty Mutual